Lapin0t/phd-manuscript/main/03_substitution.typ

 #guil[+1]

-As the domain of the backward map of the second isomorphism has as domain a sum type, I will axiomatize it implicitely as the copairing of two simpler maps:
+As the domain of the backward map of the second isomorphism has as domain a sum type, I will axiomatize it implicitly as the copairing of two simpler maps:

 $ Gamma ctx.var t -> (Gamma ctx.cat Delta) ctx.var t \
   Delta ctx.var t -> (Gamma ctx.cat Delta) ctx.var t, $